Wednesday, 18 March 2026

 Queens Head Green Street Green

-Sevenoaks way to the Opington war memorial.
+Sevenoaks Way to the Orpington war memorial.

 Orpington war memorial

-We went left here up Station Road following this road the A232 all the way to Locks Bottom where we terminated at Pallant Way at 1415.
+We went left here up Station Road following this road, the A232 all the way to Locks Bottom where we terminated at Pallant Way at 1415.

 I then caught a No 61 to Orpington railway station and walked to where I had left my car.